jimmac/blog.jimmac.eu/_posts/2024-09-24-wallpapers/2024-09-24-wallpapers.md

 If you're wondering about the strange square aspect ratio, take a look at the wallpaper sizing guide in our [GNOME Interface Guidelines](https://developer.gnome.org/hig/reference/backgrounds.html).

+Also worth noting is the fact that all of these wallpapers have been created by humans.
+While I've experimented with image generation for some parts of the workflow in some of of my personal projects, all this work is *AIgen-free* and [explicitly credited](https://gitlab.gnome.org/GNOME/gnome-backgrounds/-/blob/main/AUTHORS?ref_type=heads).

 <style type="text/css">
 .walls {
 	display: grid;